Tilda's Cottage

 starting at €90.00

-The islands of Lake Finland were cleared from the 17th century onwards, and the forest was burned to make way for farmland.
-When the value of wood increased, "slash-and-burn" farming was no longer viewed favorably.
+The islands of Lake Finland were cleared by slash-and-burn farming starting in the 17th century.
+As the value of timber rose, this “predatory farming” was no longer viewed favorably.
 In some places, slash-and-burn farming did not decline until the 1930s.
-After that, the old deciduous forests provided a habitat for species that require decaying deciduous trees.
-In some national parks, the management of traditional landscapes and biota, such as small-scale slash-and-burn farming, mowing, and grazing, has continued, and a few crofts have been preserved.
+In its wake, the old deciduous forests provided a habitat for species that depend on decaying deciduous wood.
+In some national parks, the management of traditional landscapes and biodiversity—such as small-scale slash-and-burn, mowing, and grazing—has continued, and even a few crofts have been preserved.

 Product: